Slender-Studio/slender-actor-model/README.md

 ## Definitions
 <p>
-  Actor — a unit defined by a Contract, expressing volatile Capabilities, whose Purpose in a system is realised through interaction.
+  Actor — a unit defined by a Contract, expressing volatile Capabilities, whose Purpose in a system is realised through interaction.<br/>
   Contract — the explicit, unambiguous specification of an Actor’s guaranteed behaviour; the boundary defining what the system may rely on from the Actor.
-The Contract functions as the semantic‑mechanical membrane: shaped by context, expressed as mechanical guarantees, and participating in a system as the basis for whatever Purpose interaction realises.
+The Contract functions as the semantic‑mechanical membrane: shaped by context, expressed as mechanical guarantees, and participating in a system as the basis for whatever Purpose interaction realises.<br/>
-  Purpose — the functional role an Actor realises within a system through interaction; an emergent, system‑defined function of the Actor’s Contract in context.
+  Purpose — the single functional role an Actor realises within a system through interaction; an emergent, system‑defined function of the Actor’s Contract in that context.<br/>
   Capability — The mechanical means by which an Actor fulfils its Purpose; a volatile, lower‑level Actor whose function realises some part of the higher‑level Actor’s Contract.<br/>
   Problem — A genuine need or deficiency that requires a change in meaning or mechanics.<br/>
   Mechanics — The tools, dependencies, and behaviours used to realise meaning.<br/>